Ordiss N, tablets 16 mg+12, 5 mg 30 pcs

 Skin and subcutaneous tissue disorders

-Rarely: toxic epidermal necrolysis, erythematosis-like reactions, recurrence of cutaneous erythematosis.
+Rarely: toxic epidermal necrolysis, erythematous-like reactions, recurrence of cutaneous erythematosis.

 Rarely: muscle spasm.

-General disorders and reactions at the site of administration
+General disorders and reactions at the injection site

 Often: weakness.